Ian Newton – Chairperson

 Given his time living and working on the Sunshine Coast, Brendan is passionate about the place where he lives and works, its people and communities.

-David Dangerfield is the founder and Chief Executive Officer of the Compass Institute.
+David Dangerfield is the founder and Managing Director of the Compass Institute.
 His background includes many years’ experience in the fields of business, the not for profit sector and disabilities.

 He studied and worked overseas in the disability sector during the eighties and nurtured the vision of establishing a leading edge service for young people with disabilities in Australia – a dream he realised through Compass in 2002.